polarityio/phantom/README.md

 ### Server URL

 The Server URL where the Phantom API instance is located.
-The Server URL should include the schema (https) and the fully qualified domain name of the Phantom server.
+The Server URL should include the schema (https://), and the fully qualified domain name or IP address of the Phantom server.
+For example, `https://myphantom.server`.

 ### Token

-The API token to use to authenticate with the Phantom server.
-See the official documentation for instructions on setting up an API token.
+The API token used to authenticate with the Phantom server.
+See the official Phantom documentation for instructions on setting up an API token.

 ### Playbook Labels

-A comma separated list of Playbook Labels for playboks you want to use on Indicators from Phantom.
-By adding labels, you make more Playbooks available for you to run on Indicators.
-If left blank, this will default to "events"
+A comma separated list of Playbook Labels used to determine which playbooks can be run on Indicators in Phantom.
+By adding labels, you make more Playbooks available for you to run.
+The default value is "events".

 ## Installation Instructions